AlvaroVillamizar/Employee_Survival_Analysis/README.md

 - Maximum depth [7, 9, 11, 13, 15, None],
 - Number of trees in the forest [65, 70, 75, 85, 95 100, 125, 150],
 - Minimum Number of samples to split a node [2, 4, 6, 8],
-- Criterion ['entropy', 'gini']
+- Criterion [_'entropy'_, _'gini'_]
 - Minimum sample leaf [1, 3, 5, 7]

-Observations: The model wasn't sensible to be affected by min_samples_leaf, min_sample_split, and criterion, indicating that there might be other interactions that affect the significance of the previous parameters.
+**Observations:** The model wasn't sensible to be affected by min_samples_leaf, min_sample_split, and criterion, indicating that there might be other interactions that affect the significance of the previous parameters.

 The best parameters were:
 - Number of trees in the forest [95],